ChandrasekarD/Selenium-Framework-Saucy/README.md

 # Selenium-Framework-Saucy
-A easy to use framework for UI tests with excellent features coming in its way.
+A easy to use framework for UI tests with excellent features is on its way.